Payne-Philippin's overdetermined problems on compact surfaces: Introduction

+\begin{rem} (1) In this paper, we always treat the constant $c$ in \eqref{PP-I} as non-fixed; that is, we only require that $|\nabla u|$ be some constant on the boundary.
+If $c$ is prescribed, the solution is determined up to scaling of any nontrivial $u\in\mathcal{S}$.

-\begin{remark} From Example \ref{ex-disk} and Example \ref{ex-annulus}, we can further know that, if $\Omega\sim \mathbb{D}$, then every first eigenfunction solves \eqref{OS-I}; if $\Omega\sim \mathbb{A}_{L}$, then only the ``linear eigenfunction'' solves \eqref{OS-I}.
-Hence, if we require that every function in the first Steklov eigenspace solves \eqref{OS-I}, then the critical cylinder $\mathbb{A}_{L_0}$ must be excluded.
+(2) The second part of Theorem~\ref{thm-PP-I} follows directly from Example~\ref{ex-disk} and Example~\ref{ex-annulus}.
+Furthermore, we see that, if $\mathcal{S}$ coincides with the first Steklov eigenspace of $\Omega$, then the critical cylinder $\mathbb{A}_{T_1}$ must be excluded.

-It is worth noticing that the critical cylinder $\mathbb{A}_{L_0}$ is equivalent (in the $\sim$ sense) to a so-called ``critical'' catenoid in \cite{FS11}, which is of geometric interest since it is a free boundary solution in the ball.
-We may call $\mathbb{A}_{L}$ a supercritical cylinder when $L\ge L_0$.
-The readers may refer \cite{FS11}*{Sect.~3 and 4} for details. \end{remark}
+(3) It is worth noting that the critical cylinder $\mathbb{A}_{T_1}$ is $\sigma$-homothetic to a so-called ``critical catenoid'' in \cite{FS11}, which is of geometric interest since it is a free boundary solution in the ball, and it is the unique maximizer (up to $\sigma$-homothety) of $\sigma_1(\Omega)L(\partial\Omega)$ among all smooth annuli.
+The readers may refer to \cites{FS11, FS16} for details.
+We may call $\mathbb{A}_{T}$ a supercritical cylinder when $T\ge T_1$. \end{rem}